 Third-party fraud – generally known as identity theft – occurs when a malicious actor uses another person’s identifying information to open new accounts without the knowledge of the individual whose information is being used.
-This type of fraud is unique from first party or synthetic identity fraud because it involves an identifiable victim that’s willing to collaborate in the investigation and resolution, for the simple reason that they don’t want to be responsible for the obligation made under their name.
+When you consider first-party vs third-party fraud, or synthetic identity fraud, third-party stands out because it involves an identifiable victim that’s willing to collaborate in the investigation and resolution, for the simple reason that they don’t want to be responsible for the obligation made under their name.

 Third-party fraud is often the only type of activity that’s classified as fraud by financial institutions.
 The presence of an identifiable victim creates a high level of certainty that fraud has indeed occurred.
 That certainty enables financial institutions to properly categorize the losses.

 Since there is a victim associated with it, third party fraud tends to have a shorter lifespan than other types.
 When victims become aware of what’s happening, they generally take steps to protect themselves and intervene where they know their identity has been potentially misused.
 As a result, the timeline for third-party fraud is shorter, with fraudsters acting quickly to maximize the funds they’re able to amass before busting out.

 How does third-party fraud impact me?

 As the digital transformation continues, more and more personally identifiable information (PII) is available on the dark web due to data breaches and phishing scams.
 Given that consumer spending is expected to increase1, we anticipate that the amount of PII readily available to criminals will only continue to grow.
 All of this will lead to identity theft and increase the risk of third-party fraud.

 More than $43 billion in total losses was reported due to identity theft and fraud in the U.S. in 2022.2